Twig6943/AffinityOnLinux/Guides/Lutris/Guide.md

 Click save & launch it.

 You can install other apps by
-* add button(+)

-and at the bottom

-* Add Locally Install Game
+* right click to the app you've installed first > duplicate

-Name it According to the Affinity app you are using, and setup the correct wineprefix and set the correct wine and copy the settings, then do the installation process.
+Name it According to the Affinity app you are using, set the correct .exe